ithormb/Walmart_Sales_SQL_Python/README.md

 7. Determine the most common payment method for each branch
 8. Categorize sales into 3 group Morning, Afternoon, Evening find out which of the shift and number of invoices
 9.
   a.
-Identify 5 branch with highest decrease ratio in
+Identify 5 branch with highest decrease ratio
   b.
 Revenue compare to last year (current year 2023 and lat year 2022)

 ## Parte 3 - Power BI de Performance de Vendas

+## Parte 4 - Machine Learning